damonmac/learn-xgboost/README.md

      mlflow ui

 This will startup a local mlflow UI at http://127.0.0.1:5000 that you can open in your browser.
-Input max_depth in the filter params search input and accuracy in the filter metrics input box.
+Select the `matching` experiment in the left pane if it isn't already selected.
+Type `max_depth` in the box labeled 'Filter Params:' and `accuracy` in the box labeled 'Filter Metrics:'.
+Click 'Search'.
 You should see each of your training runs, and the parameters and metrics recorded.
-Choose a few runs and click compare - notice you can see how the feature importance changed with your different runs.
+Select a few runs and click 'Compare' - notice how the feature importance changed between runs.
 Return to the list of runs and click on one - scroll down to the artifacts area and notice you can click on the .png artifacts to display the graphs.

 *Question 14:* What might be useful here in comparing training runs?